 Have you ever dreamed of finding a priceless antique and making a fortune selling it?
-Most avid collectors, to one degree or another, have had visions of these kinds of collectibles dancing in their heads.
+Most avid collectors have had visions of these kinds of collectibles dancing in their heads.

 While it doesn't happen every day, those dreams of fabulous finds do come true from time to time for a few lucky individuals.
-Sometimes it is through diligent shopping using an eye for quality; other times it comes through inheriting something wonderful and unexpectedly valuable from a family member.
+Sometimes it is through diligent shopping and an eye for quality; other times it comes through inheriting something wonderful and unexpectedly valuable from a family member.
 Think it could never happen to you?
-Consider these fantastic stories before you write off the possibility of a fabulous find of your own.
+Consider these fantastic stories before you write off the possibility of finding your own small antique worth a lot of money.

 Priceless Brooch Found in Basket of "Junk" Jewelry

-A CNN online article a while back exhibited the very best of collecting luck.
-The newsy tidbit told of a Newport, Rhode Island antiques dealer, Alan Golash, whose partner paid $14 for an enameled karat gold brooch dating to approximately 1835 he found lingering within a basket of costume jewelry in an ordinary antique shop.
+A Newport, Rhode Island antiques dealer named Alan Golash and his partner paid $14 for an enameled karat gold brooch dating to approximately 1835 found lingering within a basket of costume jewelry in an ordinary antique shop.
 That's a great find in itself, but the largest gem decorating the jewelry turned out to be a rare purple Quahog pearl.

 This type of pearl is so elusive that a knowledgeable representative of Christie's auction house in New York reported never having seen one like it before.
 Some gem experts believe that because of the size of this particular pearl, 14 millimeters in diameter, it may be one of a kind.
-The brooch actually held two, Quahog pearls.
-Another smaller one dangles from the bottom as shown here.
+The brooch actually held two Quahog pearls.
+Another smaller one dangles from the bottom.

-While it is not likely that an ordinary collector will ever score a find-lottery of that magnitude, there is a possibility to turn up a nice score on a smaller scale.
+It is not likely that an ordinary collector will ever score a find-lottery of that magnitude, it is possible to turn up a nice score on a smaller scale.
 It's that thrill of the hunt that keeps us motivated.

 As you can imagine, when a rare plate like this one suddenly comes on the market it creates quite a stir in the online glass collecting community.
 Word quickly spread about the plate, and when all was said and done, it topped out with a remarkably high bid of $16,327.55.